Last Updated: January 29th, 2021

 We may also use push notifications in our mobile apps.
 We may send you push notifications about updates and other information we think you will find interesting, for example to let you know when a friend is online.

 Our basis for processing European information.
-Our basis for processing your information is typically to perform a contract, including responding to your requests.
+Our basis for processing your information for the reasons described above is typically to perform a contract, including responding to your requests. .
+For example, this includes providing customer service.
 Where this applies, if you choose not to provide information, we may be unable to perform the contract or respond to your request.
-We also process information based on consent or for our legitimate purposes.
+We also process information based on your consent.
+Where you have provided consent, you have the right to withdraw it.
+We also use information about you when we have a legitimate purpose in doing so.
+For example, this includes helping secure and improve Houseparty.

 We also use information as otherwise permitted by law.